The Massive Flat Space Limit of Cosmological Correlators: The Massive Flat-Space Limit

 \textbf{Comparison to the amplitude limit at $k_T=0$.} Finally, we compare our MFS limit to the conventional amplitude limit of correlators near their respective total energy singularity, $k_T=0$ \cite{Raju:2012zr,Pimentel:2012tw,Arkani-Hamed:2017fdk, Pajer:2020wxk,COT}.
 In this limit, the total energy singularity of a graph is proportional to the high-energy limit of the scattering process described by the same graph in flat space.
 This means that propagators' masses in the final amplitude go to zero.

 Conversely, the propagators of the amputated flat-space Feynman graph appearing in \eqref{flatspace} are massive.
 The difference arises because, in the ordinary flat-space limit, as $k_T\to0$, the ratio $m/H$ remains fixed.
-Sending $k_T\to 0$ has the effect of pushing all the vertices of the diagram to $-\infty$, where the kinetic energies of the internal lines grow indefinitely, rendering the masses comparatively negligible.
+Sending $k_T\to 0$ has the effect of pushing all the vertices of the diagram to $-\infty$, where the kinetic energies of the internal lines go to infinity, rendering the masses comparatively negligible.
 In contrast, in the MFS limit, $m$ is simultaneously sent to infinity, as $\omega_i's$ approach zero, in an inversely proportional manner.
 As such, while by sending $\omega_i\to 0$, the vertices are sent to early times, the mass and the kinetic energies associated with the bulk-to-bulk propagators remain proportional.

-Another key difference is that the amplitude limit captures only the leading-order behavior of the correlator near \( k_T = 0 \), whereas the MFS limit provides an approximation where the correlators are represented as smooth functions of the finite variable \( \omega_i \times m/H \).
-In this way, the MFS limit contains infinitely more information than the amplitude limit, which isolates only the singular component of the correlator.
+Another key difference is that the amplitude limit only fixes the leading-order behavior of the correlator near \( k_T = 0 \), whereas the MFS limit provides an approximation where the correlators are given as smooth functions of the finite variable \( \omega_i \times m/H \).
+In this way, the MFS limit contains infinitely more information than the amplitude limit, which isolates only the singular part of the correlator.